salrashid123/go-tpm-wrapping/README.md

   This mode utilizes a TPM `Endorsement Public Key (EKPub)` to wrap the some data which can ONLY get decrypted by the TPM that owns the EKPub

-  This mode requires local access to a real or simulated TPM to encrypt the data.
+  This mode does not require access to a local TPM

 For a detailed description on how these modes work, see the [Background](#background) section at the end